elvissoares/spectralETD/README.md

 # spectralETD

-A Python Implementation of combining Exponential Time Differencing and Pseudo-spectral Methods for Phase-Field Model Equation
+**spectralETD** is a Python library which combines Exponential Time Differencing and Pseudo-spectral Methods for Phase-Field Model Equation in three dimensions in a GPU-accelerated framework.

 ## Dependencies